joaofranciscomartins/SES19/README.md

 Project for my Software for Embedded Systems course at IST.

 ### Objectives
-Building Intelligent public lighting for smart cities using Arduino.
+Intelligent public lighting for smart cities using Arduino.

 #### Language
 C++